This is the first part of a series exploring Live Discernment, heavily inspired by and a part of Live Theory.

 A false negative is something meaningful, but we've decided to de-emphasize it because we don't have a mathematical structure for it.

-Mathematical artefacts can sometimes fall short of capturing a phenomenon we might be interested in.
+Mathematical artefacts sometimes fall short of capturing a phenomenon we might be interested in.
 This happens quite often, and we usually introduce assumptions about the real world (or the phenomena we are interested in) so that the mathematics can actually be of use.
-One reason this happens is due to the rigid structure of these mathematical formalisms.
+One reason this happens is due to the rigid structure of mathematical formalisms.
 This doesn’t allow them to “grow” into the phenomena we are tracking.
 It usually requires a mathematician to devise a new structure that is sufficient to represent what we are interested in.
 And this often doesn’t work.
 This leads to one “disregarding” the phenomena that the mathematical gadgets failed to capture as irrelevant or unimportant.
+How many truly interesting things about the real world have we thrown out, so to speak, since we didn't have the requisite formalism to capture them?

 Admissibility of Mathematical Evidence

-Notice that we have introduced the term relevance above.
+Notice that we have used the term relevance above, but we haven't properly introduced it[2].
 For our discussion on the admissibility of mathematical evidence, relevance will refer to anything that a person could care about in their meaning-making activities.
 In mathematics, this could be the practice of mathematics in and of itself, e.g, using theorems in one field of mathematics to prove theorems in another field, or an application to another field, say engineering, physics, or finance.
 Given this, we will state the following: a mathematical truth is relevant if it is used in the course of expressing a meaning-making activity.
 We, therefore, administer mathematical evidence if we use it in some form for meaning-making.
 For instance, the fundamental theorem of calculus and its application to rocket engineering.
 We don’t tackle the problem of relevance realization as it is a wide and complex topic that is under active research.

 The potential for AI to generate valid mathematical artifacts, for instance kimina and DeepSeek Prover, introduces significant changes to mathematical activity.
 Following our discussion on relevance, it is important to consider how these tools will impact the use of mathematical truths.
 Part of this shift stems from the failure modes these systems might & will face.
 One of the pressing challenges that we see is that of false advertising using valid mathematical artifacts.
 This is where we have an actor who - whether malicious or not - makes use of these math agents to produce mathematics to support potentially dubious claims.
 This is already happening even without the help of AI.
 We posit that this will become prevalent as more people have access to genius-level mathematicians in their pockets.
 This is one example of how the trust in mathematical truths might be compromised, thereby undermining the confidence in a crucial aspect of human society.